-It is a hybrid of Echeveria purpusorum and unknown Echeveria species.
+This hybrid is a cross between Echeveria purpusorum and unknown Echeveria species.

 Echeveria 'Shamrock' is a beautiful succulent that forms clumps of small rosettes with striking patterns and colors.
 Leaves are green with red edges and underside when grown in the full sun.
-The rosettes grow up to 2 inches (5 cm) tall and about the same in diameter.
-Flowers are reddish-orange with yellow tips and appear in summer on short stems.
+The rosettes grow up to 2 inches (5 cm) tall with a diameter equal to the height.
+Flowers are reddish-orange with yellow tips and appear on short stems in summer.

 Learn more at How to Grow and Care for Echeveria.